maheshsagar121/custom-di-framework/README.md

 Limitations:

-1. CustomDiInject can not be made parameterised to perform singleton and prototype scope
+1. CustomDiInject can not be made parameterised to configure singleton and prototype scope
 2. DI is implemented on simple case scenario.
-The code can be further inhanced to get Object Graph and complete DI.
+The code can be further enhanced to get Object Graph and complete DI.